Frequently Asked Questions

 -

-If you or someone identifiable is at serious risk of suicide please text or call the following.
+If you or someone you know is at serious risk of fatal harm or suicide, please text or call the following phone numbers.

 Call 911 to get an ambulance to take you to the hospital.